auqcauqc/project/README.md

 Settings files and temporary settings files are opened with `with` statements, and will therefore be closed automatically.

-When quickly creating a new settings file, the file is created and closed immediately.

-Files are not entirely loaded into memory at once in case the file is large.
+Files are not never entirely loaded into memory in case the file is large.